 You also want to promote a lot of eye-hand coordination type activities for your child to do, to strengthen that skill for handwriting and spacing.
 Some activities can include throwing, catching, climbing, rolling, scissor activities, and also many fine motor type activities.

-I hope this series has been helpful for you!
-If you have any questions, feel free to leave them below and I will answer them as best I can, or at least point you in a direction for answers!
+I hope this series has been helpful to you.
+If you have any questions, feel free to leave them below and I will answer them as best I can, or at least point you in a direction for answers.

 Here are the other posts in this series for you to check out as well: